 You will feel overwhelmed when your child pushed your last button, and it’s been a long day.
 You will feel overwhelmed when going to weekly therapies instead of getting your child involved in extracurricular activities.

-You will feel tired about the never-ending pressures of doctor appointments.
-You will get tired about the recommendations of others and other professionals on the best action plans for your child.
+You will feel tired of the never-ending pressures of doctor appointments.
+You will get tired of the recommendations of others and other professionals on the best action plans for your child.

 You will learn to love the small things and celebrate any small gains you see in your child.